-When a basic problem is identified, such as the high number of fatal and serious injury crashes in the midto-late afternoons, it is further investigated.
+When a basic problem is identified, such as the high number of fatal and serious injury crashes in the mid-to-late afternoons, it is further investigated.
 The researchers first identify over-representation in the problem.
 For example, the researcher will look at the age and gender of the people involved, if it is occurring on weekends or weekdays, if it is more a rural or urban phenomenon, if it is more common in any particular cities or counties, what types of roadways are involved, and what are drivers doing wrong in those crashes.
 After that second set of runs are done, findings from them (such as the 50-54 year old cohort is over-represented in these crashes) may lead to others questions such as running crosstabs of the age groups by the contributing factors or running a series of crosstabs on just the 50-54 year olds who are in fatal and serious injury crashes at that time of day.
 If a particular city or county is found to have a higher than average percentage of crashes of this type, a map of the crash locations may be generated.
 If a particular contributing factor is over-represented, the number of citations written in recent years for that offense may be sought.

 Sometimes the further the data is followed the murkier the results become as the numbers get smaller and smaller.
 For example, pedestrian deaths and serious injuries occur all over the state (roughly 85 thousand square miles) and their numbers are relatively small in the overall scheme of traffic safety.
 Pedestrians killed and seriously injured in crashes basically break down into three groups by age.
 The first group is young children who run out into or play in streets and have no conception of the danger.
 The second group is young adults who have often been drinking.
 The third group is the elderly or physically challenged who may not be able to dodge or walk faster to avoid vehicles.
 If it's evening hours in the winter, the drivers often have difficulty seeing the pedestrians, especially those in dark clothing.
 Those at fault are fairly equally divided between the drivers and the pedestrians, with pedestrians being somewhat less likely to be at fault.
-All of these facts lead to difficulties in designing effective programs - your target audience is nearly everyone in the whole state and there isn't a single message or strategy (or even two or three messages or strategies) that will attack the problem successfully considering the resources available.
+All of these facts lead to difficulties in designing effective programs - the target audience is nearly everyone in the state and there isn't a single message or strategy (or even two or three messages or strategies) that will attack the problem successfully.
+Regardless of the difficulties, the OTS initiated a pedestrian law enforcement project in 2013 targeting both the pedestrians and the drivers.
+After more experience with this pilot project in Minneapolis, OTS will research possible changes it caused to the number of pedestrian crashes in the targeted area (the University of Minnesota).